kyoung Lee Swearingen

 Circle

-The strength of collaborative games is that they distribute activities between players, and encourage them to work together to achieve a common goal.
-They promote social interaction, cognitive development, and can even improve the quality of personal relationships.
-All of these benefits transfer directly to both children with disabilities and the fully-abled and have the potential for impact that goes beyond the child and extends into the community.
+Collaborative games distribute activity across players and encourage them to work together toward a shared goal.
+They support social interaction, cognitive development, and can improve the quality of interpersonal relationships.
+These benefits are meaningful for children with and without disabilities, with the potential to extend beyond the individual and into families and communities.

 Grants: